 Dr. Eva Sugeng, VU Amsterdam

-During this course participants will write an individual research proposal for an epidemiological study within the field of toxicology.
-The proposal needs to be submitted to the course coordinator before 17:00h CET on the last day of the course (Friday 2nd April 2021).
-To pass the course, participants need to attend all lectures and group sessions and participants need to pass the individual research proposal assignment.
+During this course, participants will write an individual research proposal for an epidemiological study within the field of toxicology.
+The proposal needs to be submitted to the course coordinator before 17:00h CET on Tuesday 6th of April 2021.
+To pass the course, participants need to attend all lectures and tutorial sessions and pass the individual research proposal assignment.

 Coordinator: Prof.dr.
 M.B.M. van Duursen